Dee699/CMPG323-Overview--32593392/README.md

 ## CMPG323-Overview-32593392

+*This project is part of the CMPG 323 module, focusing on the development of a Telemetry Data Management System using Agile methodologies, specifically Scrum and Kanban.
+The system aims to manage telemetry data for various automation projects, enabling effective tracking of time and cost savings.
+By leveraging a RESTful API built with .NET and hosted on Azure, the project will facilitate collaboration, flexibility, and responsiveness to changing requirements.
-## CMPG 323 Project Repositories and their Links
+## CMPG 323 Project Repositories and their Links*

 **Project 1: Agile and Scrum implementation - 32593392**